 •Thought to develop during or soon after substance intoxication or withdrawal or after exposure to medication

 •Examples to consider: Alcohol (delirium tremens or alcoholic hallucinosis), cannabis (especially synthetic), PCP, hallucinogens, inhalants, sedatives, hypnotics, anxiolytics, amphetamines, cocaine

 •Psychosis can occur as a direct cause from another medical condition.
 All psychiatric diagnoses should be considered AFTER ruling out or at least considering other medical causes.
 There should be evidence from history, physical exam, or labs that it is a direct consequence of the medical condition.
 This is a huge topic in and of itself but just to wet your appetite some examples include epilepsy, multiple sclerosis, deafness, migraine, thyroid abnormalities, organ failure, autoimmune disease, and electrolyte abnormalities.
 This topic will be covered separately.

 Great work.
 Now you have an overview of the clinical features and diagnostic criteria of psychotic spectrum disorders.
 This is essentially the DSMV definition of these disorders.
-Tomorrow we will get a grasp of how common these disorders are and why they might develop in the first place.
+Next lesson we will get a grasp of how common these disorders are and why they might develop in the first place.
 We will also offer an alternative explanation than the DSM.